TuringsBazaar/awesome-fus-neurotech-problems/README.md

 - Engineer brain-compatible genetically encoded ultrasonic reporters of fast cellular activity ([link](https://www.cell.com/neuron/fulltext/S0896-6273(20)30703-0); [link](https://www.biorxiv.org/content/10.1101/2023.11.09.566364v1))

   Improve gas-vesicle reporter expression, tolerability, sensitivity, dynamic range, and kinetics sufficiently to measure endogenous neural calcium transients rather than only strong pharmacologically induced signals.
 Establish how nonlinear reporter signals can be separated from tissue and vascular backgrounds through intact skull, and extend the reporter design to additional molecular signals relevant to monitoring FUS effects.

+- How do the effects of focused ultrasound stimulation mathematically decay with time?

+- How can FUS studies place fixed transducers onto individual heads more efficiently?

 ## Emergent Mind — Numerics and wave physics for transcranial modeling